 “She was outspoken about some stuff internally that wasn’t getting dealt with soon enough,” said state Rep. Jake Fey, D-Tacoma, who is Jinkins’ seatmate.
 He said he was referring to harassment-related issues, as well as other things.

 “Those things that are member-related that are problematic, I believe she will deal with them in a more direct, timely fashion,” Fey said.
-He declined to provide specific examples of what he meant, saying some of the internal matters he was talking about hadn’t been made public.
+He declined to give specifics, saying some of those internal matters hadn’t been made public.

 Jinkins said her plan is to be more transparent with decision-making than Chopp was.
 That may include expanding leadership opportunities for others in the caucus or allowing committee chairs to have more decision-making power, she said.